sukhbir77/ticket-sale-platform-microservices/README.md

 - **Docker Integration:** Leveraging Docker for containerization, the project ensures consistent and reproducible environments across different stages of development and deployment.

-- **Nginx for Load Balancing:** Nginx is employed for load balancing, optimizing resource utilization and providing a seamless experience for users even during high traffic.
+- **Nginx for Load Balancing:** Nginx is employed for load balancing, optimizing resource utilization, and providing a seamless experience for users even during high traffic.

+- **NATS Event Bus:** The project utilizes the NATS event bus for efficient communication and event-driven architecture between microservices, enhancing decoupling and scalability.

 - **TypeScript and JavaScript:** Utilizing TypeScript for static typing and enhanced developer experience, the project offers a blend of JavaScript for flexibility and familiarity.